 According to Judah Levine, a physicist at the U.S. National Institute of Standards and Technology, "most of the people who operate time services favor discontinuing leap seconds," including operators of cellphone networks, financial markets, airports and spaceports.
 "The main problem is that the leap second is usually implemented by stopping the clock for one second," he tells the AP.
 "However, the world doesn't stop."

-Not everyone wants to nix leap seconds, though, which became clear during the ITU meeting in Geneva.
-China warns the move could make it hard for astronomers to compare long-term data, while the U.K. says it could render Greenwich Mean Time (GMT) meaningless.
-Canada also has reservations, and even some U.S. officials seem hesitant.
-"Leap seconds are an inconvenience to the telecommunications people, but there are many other users of time who should be considered," says Ken Seidelmann of the U.S. Naval Observatory.
+Not everyone wants to nix leap seconds, though, which became clear during the 2015 ITU meeting in Geneva.
+China warned the move could make it hard for astronomers to compare long-term data, while the U.K. said it could render Greenwich Mean Time (GMT) meaningless.
+Canada also had reservations, and even some U.S. officials seemed hesitant.
+"Leap seconds are an inconvenience to the telecommunications people, but there are many other users of time who should be considered," said Ken Seidelmann of the U.S. Naval Observatory.

 Without the leap second, atomic clocks would outpace the solar day by about 90 seconds per century, or roughly one hour every 4,000 years.
 And after a few dozen millennia, that means atomic clocks would say it's afternoon before the sun has risen.

 "We have to have some means of making a correction, but at the moment no one knows how that's going to be done" if leap seconds are eventually abolished, Peter Whibberley of the U.K.'s National Physical Laboratory tells CNN.

 But, speaking to the BBC, Whibberley expressed relief the decision is now delayed.
 "This result achieves the U.K.'s aims of securing much broader debate and understanding of the consequences of ending the link between UTC [Coordinated Universal Time] and solar time before a final decision is taken," he says.
 Delegates still plan to discuss the issue at another ITU meeting, but no formal decision is expected until 2023, the journal Nature reports.